I Make $70,000 a Year: How Much House Can I Afford?

 How Credit Score Affects Your $70k Buying Power

 Your credit score has a major impact on the interest rate you'll qualify for, directly affecting how much house you can afford with your $70,000 income.
+The Federal Housing Administration (FHA) sets minimum credit score requirements for government-backed loans.

 Credit Score Range